exotica-jewelry/archived-ringsforever-platform/sites/all/modules/contrib/commerce_coffee/README.txt

-Commerce Coffee
+Commerce Coffee 2.x

 ABOUT
 -----
-Hooks into Coffee and creates an interface for quick & effective management of any Commerce store.
+Provides Commerce-related commands to the Coffee interface.

 REQUIREMENTS
 ------------
-Commerce
+Commerce 1.x
-Coffee
+Coffee 2.x

 USAGE
 -----
-Using Coffee + Commerce Coffee, press Alt+d wherever you are on site, and:
+Using Coffee and Commerce Coffee, press Alt+d wherever you are on site, and:

 - type :o {Order ID} to quickly move to an order.
 - type :sku {Product SKU} to quickly move to a product or product display.
-- type :u {User mail or username} to quickly visit user page or latest 2 orders.
+- type :u {User email or username} to quickly visit user page or latest two orders.